 Head lice are tiny, greyish brown, wingless insects that live on the scalp, feeding on human blood.
-They lay eggs which stick to strands of hair very close to the scalp.
-Once the egg hatches the empty case left behind is called a nit.
+They lay eggs that stick to strands of hair very close to the scalp.
+Once the egg hatches, the empty case left behind is called a nit.

 Do head lice cause illness or spread disease?

 No, head lice do not cause illness or spread disease.
-However, they can be irritating because of the discomfort they cause and how easily they are spread from person to person.
+However, they can be irritating because they cause discomfort and spread easily from person to person.

 How are head lice spread?